elementT1000/t4_project_summary/README.md

 ![alt text](readme_assets/FrameLabelingProcess.png)
 With these definitions, the labeling team went frame by frame and labeled a dataset for the phases of gait.
 The input data, in this case, was the angle information that was calculated by the joint identification models.
 These labels were randomly sampled and reviewed by a team of PT's to ensure that the standards were upheld.
 A total of 4000 labeled rows were generated by the team.

-Do to the nature of phase labeling, this dataset was inherently inbalanced.
+Due to the nature of phase labeling, this dataset was inherently unbalanced.
 Some phases represent transition states between instantaneous states.
 For example, the 'Initial Strike' phase was contained in one frame, while the 'Loading Phase' was usually spread between 10-15 frames.
-To address this, we used the data augmentation strategy Synthetic Minority Over-sampling Technique (SMOTE) to create synthetic examples of under represented phases, and we undersampled the phases that were more represented.
+To address this, we used the data augmentation strategy Synthetic Minority Over-sampling Technique (SMOTE) to create synthetic examples of under-represented phases, and we undersampled the phases that were more represented.
 Despite initial concerns, models trained on SMOTE-augmented data outperformed those trained on imbalanced datasets.
 These dataset creation processes are documented in dev/pgr_ml/dataset_creator.py and systematic_test.py.

 A systematic testing suite compared the performance of six machine learning models: Linear (Multi-Class Logistic Regression), Non-linear (Decision Tree, SVM, K-Nearest Neighbor), and Ensemble (Random Forest, Extra Trees).
 We used this approach to experimentally explore what algorithm would perform best on this dataset.
 A k-fold cross validation test was used to provide a reliable estimate of model accuracy and reduce the risk of overfitting in a single train-test split.
 The results can be seen below in Figure 5.